TKDFusion/Magneto_Filament_Cutter/README.md

 ![Rapido PTFE Placement 17mm](https://github.com/user-attachments/assets/31aecd04-a1c5-47fa-b25f-443ca30cb093)

 This is a direct replacement for the VzPrinthead Hotend Adapter plate.
 The original plate utilizes M3x6 screws, this will be changed out for M3x8 screws.
+When running hotend cooling fan that utilizes the same screws.(Golaith air ducts) willneed to use M3x10s instead of M3x8

 ![Bolt in to Printhead](https://github.com/user-attachments/assets/272e31d4-2c79-4da9-ba0a-f3c472c336a6)